ananyarao10/hackrice-game-development-starter-code/README.md

    ```
    If Python is not installed, download and install it from the official Python website: [https://www.python.org/downloads/](https://www.python.org/downloads/)

-3. **Pygame Library**:This project requires the Pygame library, which will be installed during the setup process.
+3. **Pygame Library**: This project requires the Pygame library, which will be installed during the setup process.

 ### 🔧 **Setup**